jiny2001/CVPR_paper_search_tool/README.md

 ## 2. Detects phrases by their appearance frequency.
 Then re-build a new corpus.

-Count occurences of words sequence.
+Count occurrences of words sequence.
 Unite frequent sequence words with "_".
-For ex "deep learning" is now one word, "deep_learning".
+For ex "deep learning" will be now one word, "deep_learning".

 ```
 p2v.detect_phrases(args.phrase_threshold)